Ben Bowman is an improviser based in Chicago. He currently performs with the ensemble at Under the Gun Theater.

 Ben Bowman officially began his journey into improvisation in January of 2000.
 While living in Kalamazoo, Michigan, he started taking the beginning levels at the Second City Training Center in Chicago.
 Making the 300-mile round trip for more than two years, he finished the theater’s entry levels and graduated from the Second City Conservatory.
 His teachers included Dan Izzo, Abby Sher, Michael Gellman, Tim O’Malley and Anne Libera.

 Ben moved to Chicago in 2004, enrolling at the iO training center.
-He studied with Jet Eveleth, Susan Messing, Seth Weitberg, Michael Patrick O’Brien and Noah Gregoropoulos.
+He studied with Jet Eveleth, Susan Messing, Seth Weitberg, Mike O’Brien and Noah Gregoropoulos.

 In 2007, he joined the new iO Harold team, Whiskey Rebellion.
 They would become a finalist for the 2008 Del Award for “Best New Team.”
 Over the next three years, Whiskey Rebellion carved a niche as an aggressive, playful, physical and supportive group.
 Mark Raterman, Bill Cochran, Matt Manley and Adal Rifai coached the Rebellion during its run.
 The team disbanded in May, 2010.